≡ Menu

 Can I qualify for life insurance if I’ve been diagnosed with Psoriatic Arthritis?

-That simply knowing that someone has been diagnosed with Psoriatic Arthritis isn’t going to be enough information for a life insurance underwriter to be able to make his or her decision about how they should “treat” your life insurance application.
+Yes, individuals who have been diagnosed with Psoriatic Arthritis can and often will be able to qualify for a traditional term or whole life insurance policy.
+The problem is simply knowing that someone has been diagnosed with Psoriatic Arthritis isn’t going to be enough information for a life insurance underwriter to be able to make their decision about how they should “treat” your life insurance application.

 This is why…